Munduruca/gremlinpython-fml/README.md

 # whats going on
 Let's struggle together using gremlinpython <br/>

 For super the super beginners, I'll leave simple stuff that I know how to do.
-Those files will have the suffix "OK_" in the name. <br/>
+Those files will have the prefix "OK_" in the name. <br/>
 What I mean by simple stuff is how to create vertices and edges as well as how to run queries.<br/>

 I'll have in this repo examples of things that I know how to do using pure gremlin (gremlin-console)<br/>